yuvanvishnupandi/hackerrank_30dayschallenge/README.md

 ## Navigate

-Each challenge will be added as a new file in the format `dayX.py` or `dayX.java` based on the language used.
+Each challenge will be added as a new file in the format `dayX.py`.
 You can check out each day’s code by opening the respective file in the folder for that day's challenge.

 ## Contribute